What is a Certified Patient Experience Professional (CPXP) Certification?

 - Application fee includes a nonrefundable processing fee of $100 applied towards any incomplete application or if applicant does not meet the specified requirements.
 At this time Castle Worldwide charges a $150 (US) surcharge for international testing sites (non US/Canada) to accommodate for global testing logistics.
 This is applied after acceptance of application and is charged directly to the candidate at the time of test scheduling.

 It is important to review the CPXP Handbook in its entirety before you begin the application process.
 Registration is an online process and instructions will be provided to establish log in credentials as a new applicant (“new user”).
 Please note: Members of The Beryl Institute should login with your member username and password to receive member pricing.
 All applications undergo a full review process and will receive determination on approval within 30 days of application.
 Completing an application does not guarantee you will be approved to take the examination.

-The testing windows in 2016 and beyond will be April and October.
-The application deadline for the October 2016 window is August 19, 2016, with a late deadline of August 29, 2016.
+The testing windows offered each year are in the months of April and October.
+Examinees may take the test during that entire month window dependent on availability in testing centers offering the exam.
 The CPXP examination is conducted at secure testing centers operated by our testing partner, Castle Worldwide.
 Castle offers close to 1,000 test center locations in over 700 cities in over 70 countries.
 See the full list of testing locations.

 Scheduling an Exam